They’re cute, cuddly and make great companions, but does having dogs at work have any science-backed benefits?

 At Pragmatic Thinking, we’re all for dogs at work.
 And since we’ve got a psychologist, behavioural scientist and a social scientist in our midst it’d be a shame if we didn’t delve into the science behind these claims.

-What are the benefits of having dogs at work?
+The benefits of having dogs at work

 Having dogs at work releases oxytocin, which is a neurochemical that reduces anxiety and stress.
 When you’ve got a dog by your side, your heart rate comes down, your blood pressure reduces, and your heart rate variability improves.
 In another study from 2009 researchers found that when we look into the eyes of a dog or puppy it triggers the release of oxytocin.
 Fascinating stuff right?